patryk-bernasiewicz/rpg-game/backend/README.md

 ## Installation

 This project uses pnpm to manage dependencies and run scripts.
+Dev server is ran using Nodemon.

 ```
 pnpm install